-Upharsim) Thy kingdom shall be divided and given to
+Upharsim) Thy kingdom shall be divided and given to Peres) the Medes and Persians.

-But I want to call proper appretion to the fact that the use of cryptography goes back much further than 650 B.C. - it was used even by the ancient Egyptians. /Explain
+But I want to call prover apprention by the fact that the use of cryptography goes back much further than 650 B.C. - it was used even by the ancient Egyptians. /Explain/

-REF ID: A628 3800E 2
+REF ID: A628 2800E 2

-The scytale of the ancient Lacedaemonians - an example of a transposition cipher.
+The scytale of the ancient Lacedaemonians an example of a transposition cipher.